 California piers of yesteryear were used as centers for maritime trade.
 Today, these historical landmarks draw visitors for fishing, encounters with ocean wildlife and sun-drenched days spent exploring, shopping and dining.
-These eight piers are reason enough to visit the Golden State—so if you're planning a California itinerary, consider adding these eight cool piers.
+Piers are reason enough to visit the Golden State—so if you're planning a California itinerary, consider adding these eight cool piers Visit California recommends.

 Built in the 1920s, Crystal Pier in San Diego's Pacific Beach neighborhood was originally a classic amusement park with flashing arcade lights and elegantly dressed couples twirling in the Crystal Ballroom.
 Today, the amusement park and ballroom are gone—offering a serene spot to enjoy sweeping coastal views.
 Only the Crystal Pier Hotel remains, where guests could stay in updated 1930s-era cottages.
 For a livelier scene, the intersecting boardwalk offers three-and-a-half miles of eclectic shops and restaurants.

 Venice Pier's 1,300-foot walking path offers ocean views in the colorful Venice district of Los Angeles.
 Catch fishermen reeling in the day's catch or enjoy some entertaining people-watching in any direction.
 The nearby boardwalk features a variety of restaurants, shops selling everything from souvenir tees to local art and street performers and artists.

 This pier is located at the William R. Hearst Memorial State Beach, which is protected under the California Marine Life Protection Act, and is home to a sea otter preserve and part of a colony of 15,000 elephant seals.
 In the fall, visitors could see up-close glimpses of migrating humpback whales.
 The best way to explore the area and its sea life is via kayak.
 Both guided and self-guided tours are available.

 Monterey Wharf II